• ECTS

 • minimum contrast estimator, quadratic risk study

-• selection of projection subspace dimension: method of Barron, Birgé, Massart (1999)
+• selection of the dimension of the projection subspace: method by Barron, Birgé, Massart (1999)

-• notion of adaptive estimator (for nested models).
+• concept of adaptive estimator (for nested models).

 • Nadaraya-Watson estimators of the regression function: quotient approach.

-• Least squares estimators: link with the multivariate linear model.
+• Least squares estimators: link to the multivariate linear model.

 • model selection, adaptation.